7 Fantastic Small Business Saturday Ideas for 2020

 7. Increase your ad budget

-Investing in ads is one of the best ways to make sure that customers are aware of your brand before SBS.
+Investing in ads is one of the best Small Business Saturday marketing ideas because it helps future customers become aware of your brand before SBS.

-WebFX knows all about the importance of Small Business Saturday, and we have all the resources to make you stand out.
+WebFX knows all about the importance of Small Business Saturday as we specialize in digital marketing for small-to-midsized businesses, and we have all the resources to make you stand out.